Illinois State Senator Suzy Glowiak Hilton

 Under the legislation, higher education institutions would also be required to provide information about available services and assistance regarding homelessness in financial aid and admission packets, as well as on the institution's website.

-Senate Bill 190 passed the Senate Higher Education Committee Tuesday and moves for further consideration before the full Senate.
+Senate Bill 190 passed the Senate and moves for further consideration in the House.

 Category: Press Releases